 Montpellier Gay Travel

-Montpellier gay travel tips on where to stay, nightlife, things to do and gay life in the south of France.
+wolfyy’s Montpellier gay guide to where to stay, nightlife, things to do, & local gay life.

 The Gay Travel Experience: Montpellier, France

-Montpellier is a glorious and welcoming southern France city.
-It’s a must-visit if you’re traveling the coast!
+Montpellier is a charming LGBT-friendly city in the south of France.
+It’s a must-visit if you’re traveling around the Côte d’Azure.

-My experience visiting Montpellier was quite unique in that it was the first time I tried gay Couchsurfing.
-Starting out my solo gay travel adventure, I figured “why not?”
+My experience visiting Montpellier for a few days was unique since it was the first time I tried gay Couchsurfing!
+Starting out on an epic solo gay travel adventure at the time, I figured “why not?”

-A wonderful host quickly accepted my request and I stayed with him along with a German traveler.
-He welcomed me into his home and showed me an authentic Montpellier experience.
+A wonderful local host quickly accepted my request.
+He welcomed me along with another German traveler into his home and showed us an authentic Montpellier experience.

-My recommendation would be to stay nearby the Montpellier city center, but not directly in it.
-From my explorations, I would say that areas north of the city center are prettier, while areas to the south are more so under development.
+I recommend staying in a hotel nearby the Montpellier city center.
+From my explorations, I would say that areas north of the city center are even prettier, so staying in this area may be just as nice.
+The areas further to the south of central Montpellier are more so under development.

 Montpellier is a smaller city, so there is expectedly no gay neighborhood.
-Montpellier is France’s fastest growing city and so there is a ton of buildings under construction in the south of the city.
-Maybe one day we will see a gay area!
+It’s also France’s fastest-growing city and with so many buildings under construction in the south, maybe one day we will see a gay area!

 Montpellier Gay Travel Experiences

-The Jardin des Plantes was one of my favorite things to do in Montpellier.
+Le Jardin des Plantes was one of my favorite things to do in Montpellier.
 It’s a free outdoor garden with a variety of plant species.
-They had a few flowers I had never seen before, a greenhouse with cacti and plenty of seating to take in the peaceful surroundings.
+They had a few flowers I had never seen before, a greenhouse with cacti, and plenty of seating to take in the peaceful surroundings.

-While they don’t have an official website, a Montpellier travel site has more information on the Montpellier Jardin des Plants Botanical Garden, including how to get there, hours and more.
+The Montpellier-France local travel site has additional information on the Jardin des Plants Botanical Garden, including their hours and how to get there.

 Broc Café is right across the street from the garden.
-They have delicious burgers as well as other good snacks and great espresso.
+They serve burgers and other lunch food.
+The espresso was delicious too.
 The outdoor seating is great to take in some sun.
-They also have Wi-Fi.
+They also have wi-fi available.

 Visit La Promenade du Peyrou

-Here you can take in wonderful vistas of the city from an elevated promenade.
+Here you can take in wonderful vistas from the elevated promenade.
 There are plenty of areas to sit and enjoy a snack.
-Across the street is the Arc de Triomphe.
+Across the street is the beautiful Arc de Triomphe.

-Heading toward the Arc de Triomphe from La Promenade du Peyrou and continue walking, you will pass dozens of high-end stores and coffee shops.
-I had a lovely afternoon window shopping and watching the locals.
+Continuing toward Place des Martyrs-de-la-Résistance from the Arc de Triomphe, you’ll pass dozens of high-end stores and coffee shops.
+I had a lovely afternoon window shopping and watching the locals here.

 The Black Cat is a bar located close to the city center and has a large open seating area outside where you can drink all night long.